reactjs/react.dev/content/docs/getting-started.md

 ## Learn React

 People come to React from different backgrounds and with different learning styles.
-Whether you prefer a more theoretical or a more practical approach, you can find something for you in this section.
+Whether you prefer a more theoretical or a more practical approach, we hope you'll find something useful in this section.

 ### JavaScript Resources